kevtran2/puzzlepokerweb/PuzzlePoker/README.md

-# This is PuzzlePoker.
-## An app designed to change the way we train and play poker.
+# PuzzlePoker: An app designed to change the way we train and play poker.

 Learning and playing the game of poker can be overwhelming.

-There are a lot of training resources and apps where you can play poker(alongside a bunch of casino-like gimics).
+There are a lot of training resources and apps where you can play poker, however, it is often cluttered with casino-like gimics, aggressive monetization, and difficult to navigate UI.

 The mission of PuzzlePoker is to give players of all levels an organized platform to train, think, and play poker with
 their friends and the online community.
 PuzzlePoker aims to unite AI with GTO (Game Theory Optimal) solvers like
 GTOWizard to make studying the game accessible for even a beginner.

-# Technical Decisions
-## More on our stack and how the platform is designed
+# Technical Decisions: How the platform is being designed

-### Tech Stack
+## Tech Stack

 - React
 - Vite